atotgerman/DUE_Fscharp/README.md

 <img width="660" height="1000" alt="graph" src="https://github.com/user-attachments/assets/76a8265c-e41f-4056-ae04-495dd1700512" />
 <p>Resolutin will be the set P which has the interval end which covers the whole graph.
 (Red squares with interval endin the picture above)

+##3.
+Useful scenarios

+## Use Cases of the Minimal Cut Algorithm

+### 1. Task Scheduling and Checkpoints

+In project management, tasks occupy time intervals.

+- Each task is an interval [start, end]
+- A checkpoint is a specific time point
+- Goal: choose the minimum number of checkpoints so every task is covered

+The greedy algorithm selects optimal checkpoint times.

+---

+### 2. Surveillance Camera Placement

+Consider a road or corridor divided into segments.

+- Each segment is an interval
+- Cameras can be placed at specific positions
+- A camera covers all segments containing that point

+The algorithm finds the minimum number of cameras needed.

+---

+### 3. Sensor Placement

+In monitoring systems:

+- Each activity period is an interval
+- Sensors record at specific timestamps
+- Goal: minimize the number of measurements

+The algorithm ensures all intervals are observed efficiently.

+---

+### 4. Exam or Meeting Monitoring

+In scheduling supervision:

+- Each exam or meeting is an interval
+- Supervisors check at specific times
+- Goal: minimize the number of checks

+The algorithm determines optimal inspection times.

+---

+### 5. Maintenance Scheduling

+For machines with service windows:

+- Each maintenance window is an interval
+- A technician visits at specific times
+- Each visit can handle all active machines

+The algorithm minimizes the number of visits.

+---

+### 6. Network Packet Inspection

+In networking:

+- Each session is an interval
+- Inspection happens at discrete times
+- Goal: inspect all sessions with minimal checks

+The algorithm finds optimal inspection points.

+---

+### 7. Event Logging

+In logging systems:

+- Each event spans an interval
+- Logs are taken at specific times
+- Every event must be recorded at least once

+The algorithm minimizes logging operations.

+---

+### Summary

+In all cases:

+- Intervals represent time ranges or segments
+- Points represent decisions or actions
+- The goal is to cover all intervals with as few points as possible

+This is exactly what the minimal cut (greedy) algorithm solves optimally.